Application information and information on funding awards will be available in 2018.

 Through Pierce County Council Ordinance 2010-56, the County Council directed the Utility to broaden the scope of the original Fund to include project funding for the following project types:

-To meet these directives, the Sewer Division started the Sewer Connection Fund.
-The Fund collects a minimum of $250,000 annually used for a variety of public and private projects.
-Fund recipients are chosen using a value rating system acknowledging everything from acres served, to jobs created, to health and safety improvements.
+To meet these directives, the Sewer Division started the Sewer Connection Program.
+The Program collects a minimum of $250,000 annually used for a variety of public and private projects.
+Program recipients are chosen using a value rating system acknowledging everything from acres served, to jobs created, to health and safety improvements.